Jahia/jahia-experience-suite/README.md

 - Traffic prioritization based on service types

 The Docker labels provide a declarative way to define how Traefik should direct incoming traffic to the appropriate containers without needing a separate configuration file.

+# Jahia Experience Suite Environment User
+Two users are created in the Jahia Experience Suite environment:
+- **ovansk**: The default administrator user with full access to all features and settings.
+(Username: `ovansk`, Password: `Ovans`)
+- **monzos**: An eidtor in chief user for digitall and luxe website.
+(Username: `monzos`, Password: `Monzo`)

+### CAS Link
+To test the CAS authentication, just hit [this link](http://keycloak.localhost/realms/realm-idp/protocol/cas/login?service=http%3A%2F%2Fjahia.localhost%2Fcms%2Frender%2Flive%2Fen%2Fsites%2Fdigitall%2Fhome.html).